Marginal Structural Illness-Death Models for Semi-Competing Risks Data: Illness-death MSM

-In the absence of randomization, denote $w_i = A_i/ \hat\pi(\mathbf{Z}) + (1-A_i)/\{1-\hat\pi(\mathbf{Z})\}$ as the IP weight for subject $i$.
-In practice, $\pi(\cdot)$ is unknown and can be estimated from the data by either specifying a parametric model such as the logistic regression,\cite{robins2000marginal} or use nonparametric methods such as boosted trees.\cite{mccaffrey2004propensity}
+In the absence of randomization, denote $w_i = A_i/ \hat\pi(Z) + (1-A_i)/\{1-\hat\pi(Z)\}$ as the IP weight for subject $i$.
+It can be shown in general that under Assumptions (I)-(IV), IPW identifies the causal effects under marginal structural models \citep{hernan2021whatif}.
+In practice, $\pi(\cdot)$ is unknown and can be estimated from the data by either specifying a parametric model such as the logistic regression \citep{robins2000marginal}, or use nonparametric methods such as boosted trees \citep{mccaffrey2004propensity}.